rcherrueau/execo/doc/execo.rst

 Internally all dates are unix timestamps, ie. number of seconds elapsed since the unix epoch (00:00:00 on Jan 1 1970), possibly with or without subsecond precision (float or integer).
-In most cases (see detailed API documentation), timestamps can be passed as unix timestamps (integers or floats) or as `datetime.datetime`, and time lengths can be passed as seconds (integers or floats) or as `datetime.timedelta`
+All durations are in seconds.
+When passing parameters to execo api, all dates and duration can be given in various formats (see `get_unixts`, `get_seconds`) and will be automatically converted to dates as unix timestamps, and durations in seconds.

 Exceptions at shutdown
 ----------------------

-Sometimes, some exceptions are triggered during python shutdown, at the end of a script using execo.
-These exceptions are reported by python to be ``most likely raised during interpreter shutdown``.
-It seems (i think) to be related to a bug in shutdown code's handling of threads termination, and thus it should be ignored.
+Some exceptions may sometimes be triggered at python shutdown, with the message ``most likely raised during interpreter shutdown``.
+They are most likely caused by a bug in shutdown code's handling of threads termination, and thus should be ignored.
 See http://bugs.python.org/issue1856